Tutul33/DemoAPI/kubernetes_deploy_docs.md

 # Kubernetes Deployment Documentation

-This document contains an overview of the Kubernetes manifests used for deploying the SQL Server, Backend API, Redis, Ingress, and Namespace creation for the project.
+This document contains an overview of the Kubernetes manifests used for deploying the SQL Server, Backend API, Redis, Frontend, Ingress, and Namespace creation for the project.

 ---